Double Degree in Translation

 Become a professional translator/interpreter

-Would you like to add an academic degree to your State Exam in Translation / Interpreting (from 2021: Bachelor Professional)?
+Would you like to add an academic degree to your State Exam in Translation / Interpreting (Bachelor Professional)?
 Then the International University SDI München offers you the opportunity to obtain a Bachelor of Arts in Translation.

 In Bavaria, you can obtain the academic degree in Translation (BA) via a professional college, for example at the Professional College for Translation & Interpreting of the SDI München, with additional examinations at the International University SDI München (External Examination).